osghaffar/osghaffar.github.io/_posts/2018-6-12-XOR-neural-networks-part-1.md

 ### The basics of neural networks
 Traditionally, programs need to be hard coded with whatever you want it to do.
 If they are programmed using extensive techniques and painstakingly adjusted, they may be able to cover for a majority of situations, or at least enough to complete the necessary tasks.
 However, ***neural networks*** are a type of algorithm that are capable of learning.
 Well, kinda.
 Let me explain..

 Neural networks are a type of program that are based on, very loosely, a human neuron.
 All you really need to know about a neuron, without turning this into a bio lesson, is that there is an <u>input area</u>, a processing area in that carries information which connects the output of one neuron to the input of another - known as <u>synapses</u> - and an <u>output</u> area.
-These branch off and connect with many other neurons, passing information from the brain and back.
+These branch off and connect with many other neurons, passing information from the brain and back to it.
 Millions of these neural connections exist throughout our bodies, collectively referred to as ***neural networks***.

 <center> <img src="/images/neuron.gif" alt="Human Neuron Gif"/> </center>